npm/rfcs/accepted/0000-add-preunpack-life-cycle-script.md

 ## Summary

-Add a `preunpack` life cycle script that runs before anything else.
+Add a `preunpack` life cycle script that runs before unpack.

 ## Motivation

 npm v7 introduced a new order of running the `preinstall` script, where it runs **after** dependencies are installed, breaking backward compatibility with packages expecting to run a script **before** dependencies are installed.

-By introducing a new life cycle script that will run first in the execution order, we can give a path forward to packages that require a script to run **before** dependencies are installed.
+By introducing a new life cycle script that will run first in the execution order on `unpack` events, we can give a path forward to packages that require a script to run **before** dependencies are installed.

 Use cases: